 08th August 2019

-Tennis is a notoriously noisy sport, so if you are fitting your court next to a set of busy classrooms, or in a peaceful park, make sure that you ask our designers about our specialist EPDM inserts and fixings.
+Tennis is a notoriously noisy sport, so if you fit your court next to a set of busy classrooms or in a peaceful park, make sure that you ask our designers about our specialist EPDM inserts and fixings.
 These reduce the noise caused by strong ball impacts and are a must-have regardless of whether your tennis court is frequented by beginners or pros.

 Looking for Tennis Fencing?
 Contact Zaun today!